-Basic obedience is commands used to give our dog a job.
+Basic obedience is command used to give our dog a job.
 In our Full-Service Training at The Doghouse, the foundation of dog commands and our definition of them are:

-Sit– In the sit position, the dog’s rear end needs to contact the floor and not hovering.
+Sit– The dog’s rear end must contact the floor and not hover in the sit position.

 Down– In this exercise, the dog’s elbows need to make contact with the floor.

 Heel– In this exercise, the dog is in position on the left side.
 Your dog’s shoulder should line up with your knee.
 The leash should always be loose, and the dog should be following the handler at all times.

 Stay-In this exercise, you can leave the dog either in a sit position or a down position.
 The dog must hold that position until you come back to the dog and release the dog out of it. *It is essential you never release the dog from the stay position if you are away from the dog.
 I don’t want the dog to confuse stay and come.
 Stay and Come are complete opposite exercises.
 Walk back to the spot you assigned the sit or down and give the release word “OK” to allow them to break the position.

 Come– In this exercise, we wait until the dog is “free-roaming,” then say the dog’s name and the COME command.
 The dog should stop what it’s doing and come to you.
 The dog needs to be within a 1-yard radius of you and not leave until you give them the release command “OK.”

 Place– In this exercise, you will assign your dog to a specific “Place.”
 A “Place” is anything that is elevated off the ground or has a texture difference.
 Examples are dog beds, Kuranda beds, park benches, backseats of cars, be creative, and challenge your dog.
 The same rules apply as in the stay position.
 Never release the dog to come from a distance.
 Walk back to the place and remove them there.

 No– This is the command we use to mark a behavior we want the dog to change.